Time After Time (The Wire): Plot

 In the Western District, Sergeant Ellis Carver marshals his new squad and plans a sting on a corner drug dealing operation.
 He and Thomas "Herc" Hauk eventually chase down a runner named Tyrell.
-Elsewhere, Major Howard "Bunny" Colvin greets two new officers to his district, Aaron Castor and Brian Baker.
 When Carver and Herc bring Tyrell in with no evidence for a drug charge, Colvin criticizes their use of resources.
 Later, as he prepares to patrol the Western, he is disappointed to see that Carver's squad has brought in more street dealers on loitering charges with no leads into their distributors.
 Colvin further sees the urban decay blighting the neighborhood thanks to rampant crime.
-He is even more disgusted when a young drug dealer, Justin, approaches him despite his being in uniform.

 Bodie Broadus, Poot Carr and Puddin reminisce about the Barksdale towers, which are being demolished.
 Bell chairs a meeting to discuss the Barksdales' new direction now that their main territory is lost; Bodie suggests that they take new territory by force.
 Bell instead suggests that they supply other dealers with their product rather than battle over territory, urging his subordinates to think like businessmen.
 Meanwhile, in prison, Wee-Bey Brice talks to former Barksdale soldier Dennis "Cutty" Wise, who is about to be paroled.
 Avon Barksdale asks Cutty for help securing new territory and gives him a number to call when he is released.
 Once outside, Cutty arranges a meeting with Shamrock and is given directions to a package of narcotics.
 Cutty observes one of Marlo Stanfield's crews and strikes a deal with the leader, Fruit, to work the package for a share of the profit.
 When Cutty returns later that night, Fruit tells him his stash was confiscated by police and drives him away with a gun.

 Bubbles and Johnny lose control of their cart, which crashes into the car of Marlo's driver.
 He takes their trousers as punishment.
-After buying new pants, they are unable to afford drugs for the both of them.
 Elsewhere, Royce delivers a speech at the demolition ceremony for the towers.
-Councilman Tommy Carcetti grills Burrell and Deputy Commissioner William Rawls about increased violent crime in East Baltimore during a review meeting.
-Over lunch, Burrell declines an offer by Carcetti to help him if Royce shorts him on funding.
-He meets with Royce and his chief of staff, Coleman Parker, who speculates Carcetti is preparing to run for mayor.
+Councilmember Tommy Carcetti grills Burrell and Deputy Commissioner William Rawls about increased violent crime in East Baltimore during a review meeting.
+Burrell meets with Royce and his chief of staff, Coleman Parker, who speculates Carcetti is preparing to run for mayor.
 Royce dismisses Carcetti's chances of winning in a majority-black city, but Parker is concerned he could use rising crime figures to his advantage.
 Royce and Parker pressure Burrell to have the Baltimore Police reduce violent crime citywide by 5% in each district and keep murders under 275 for the year.